comcon1/ASPAM/README.md

 The project "Automated Spontaneous Physical Activity Monitoring" (A. Nesterenko, I. Kuzmin, P. Mamonov)
 is released under  license CC BY-SA 3.0.

+Submodules listed as independent projects are not part of this project and are released under their own licenses.